saraislet/sturm/README.md

 #### Initial, architecture questions
 * How long does it take to block a list of users?
-  * Current rate: approximately 250 seconds for 1000 users
+  * First prototype rate: approximately 250 seconds for 1000 accounts.
+  * Rate as of Nov 2017: approximately 18 seconds for 1000 accounts.
 * What's the best way to handle API limits here?
+  * If using batch queries, we can query basic info for 90k accounts or 100 tweets from 900 accounts.
+  * Query DB for recent results first, then query API.
 * In querying a list of users, should we display only the first 10, 20, 100?
 (Or include options?)
 * Can we store everything in memory while the app churns through a long list of users to assess or block?
   * This is not possible on Heroku (dynos).
 We'd need to use postgres.
 Will we need more than 10k rows?
 (Probably.
 This would cost $9/month to upgrade Heroku postgres support.)
 * Can we and should we test if users are already blocked before we assess, or before display?
 Should blocked users be displayed on the list, or mentioned in the UI? (e.g., "170 of 690 users are already blocked.")
+  * If over 1k, this is not feasible.

 #### Design questions
 * What options do users want, and what options are reasonable to provide?